lose yourself in the arts. find self in community.

 Studies have shown that arts programs reduce stress and improve the mental health of participants.
 Additionally, participants find intention, direction and belonging through strokes of color, rhythm and movement, and other forms of creative expression.

-Join our mission of inclusive outreach
+Support our mission of inclusive outreach

 Demonstrate your commitment to all members of our community.